yfu/digit_recognition/README.md

 digit_recognition
 =================

-Simple neural network for digit recognition
+A simple neural network for digit recognition